aspose-ocr/Aspose.OCR-Documentation/js/_index.md

 ---
 weight: 50
-date: "2023-05-25"
+date: "2023-11-24"
 author: "Vladimir Lapin"
 type: docs
 url: /javascript-cpp/
 is_root: true
 title: Aspose.OCR for JavaScript via C++
-description: Aspose.OCR for JavaScript via C++ is an easy-to-use API for extracting text from scans, photos and PDFs directly in the web browser.
+description: Aspose.OCR for JavaScript via C++ is an easy-to-use API for extracting text from scans, photos and PDFs directly in the web browser or Electron applications.
 keywords:
 - JS
-- Node.js
 - JavaScript
+- Electron
 - library
 - OCR
 - recognition